 Final thoughts

 If you met me in real life, you probably wouldn’t walk away from our conversation thinking “Wow, that dude needs meds.”
 On the surface, I don’t fit the mold of the common ADHD stereotypes.
-Over the past few decades, I’ve worked to override my wiring in all facets of life and have learned to stay outwardly cool as a cucumber.
+Over the past few decades, I’ve worked to override my wiring in all facets of life and stay as cool as a cucumber.

 Aye, there’s the rub with all things mental health.
 If I didn’t tell you, you wouldn’t know.
 You would only see the outward confidence, the successful career, the happy family, and all of the other socially-appropriate trappings of modern-day life.
 This was a big driver behind my decision to share my diagnosis.
 Not everything should land on the web or social media, of course, but I think it’s very important that we have real discussions with real people about the real challenges we face.
 The past few months of opening up to friends and family about my ADHD discovery has been very beneficial to me and to others.